Carl Sagan: Skepticism

+One of his most famous quotations, "extraordinary claims require extraordinary evidence", is called the "Sagan standard" by some.
+It was based on a nearly identical statement by fellow founder of the Committee for the Scientific Investigation of Claims of the Paranormal, Marcello Truzzi, "An extraordinary claim requires extraordinary proof."
+This idea had been aphorized in Théodore Flournoy's From India to the Planet Mars (1899) from a longer quote by the French mathematician and astronomer Pierre-Simon Laplace as the Principle of Laplace: "The weight of the evidence should be proportioned to the strangeness of the facts."

+He noted that science's predictive power distinguished it from pseudoscience: "If you want to know when the next eclipse of the Sun will be, you might try magicians and mystics, but you'll do much better with scientists.
+They will tell you where on Earth to stand, when you have to be there, and whether it will be a partial eclipse, a total eclipse, or an annular eclipse.
+They can routinely predict a solar eclipse, up to the minute, a century in advance.
+You can go to the witch doctor to lift the spell that causes your pernicious anemia, or you can take vitamin B12.
+If you want to save your child from polio, you can pray or you can inoculate."

+Other interests

-In his later years, Sagan advocated the creation of an organized search for asteroids/near-Earth objects (NEOs) that might impact the Earth but to forestall or postpone developing the technological methods that would be needed to defend against them.
+In his later years, Sagan proposed organizing a search for near-Earth objects (NEOs) that might impact the Earth but postponing the development of the technological methods needed to defend against them.
 He argued that all of the numerous methods proposed to alter the orbit of an asteroid, including the employment of nuclear detonations, created a deflection dilemma: if the ability to deflect an asteroid away from the Earth exists, then one would also have the ability to divert a non-threatening object towards Earth, creating an immensely destructive weapon.
 In a 1994 paper he co-authored, he ridiculed a three-day-long "Near-Earth Object Interception Workshop" held by Los Alamos National Laboratory (LANL) in 1993 that did not, "even in passing" state that such interception and deflection technologies could have these "ancillary dangers."

 Sagan remained hopeful that the natural NEO impact threat and the intrinsically double-edged essence of the methods to prevent these threats would serve as a "new and potent motivation to maturing international relations."
 Later acknowledging that, with sufficient international oversight, in the future a "work our way up" approach to implementing nuclear explosive deflection methods could be fielded, and when sufficient knowledge was gained, to use them to aid in mining asteroids.
 His interest in the use of nuclear detonations in space grew out of his work in 1958 for the Armour Research Foundation's Project A119, concerning the possibility of detonating a nuclear device on the lunar surface.